Beam Me Up, Scotty!: People quoting Andre's parting words to player often cut his two lines down to "Don't go turnin' Hollow."

 Teasing Creator: Miyazaki is like this; he doesn't say if the pendent has any secret use, but encourages players to continue looking.
 He states that Ceaseless Dicharge is skippable (He is), before mysteriously stating that maybe he isn't (some of the equipment used to make that run was later nerfed, so it may no longer be possible).

 Throw It In: Surprisingly enough, Maneater Mildred.
-Word of God says that one of the developers invaded during debugging and surprised the rest of the development team.
+Word of God says that one of the developers, who was a fan of the Meat Cleaver black phantom from Demon's Souls, invaded another developer during debugging and surprised the rest of the development team.
 They liked it enough that they got the data and quickly wrote up a background for her.

 Trolling Creator: When the game was released, game director Hidetaka Miyazaki hinted that the pendant you could choose as a starting item would be a Chekhov's Gun.
 A year later, Miyazaki later admitted that the pendant is completely useless since the whole thing was intended as a prank.
 So basically, Miyazaki tricked hundreds or even thousands of players into choosing a completely worthless pendant as their starting item!